Be part of their learning journey

 Note: we will accept and progress your application even if you haven’t yet met the English Language Competency requirements at the time you submit your application.
 If your application is successful any offer will be conditional on meeting English Language Competency requirements.
 A full offer will not be provided until this requirement has been met.

-Graduates of our Primary Teacher Education programmes will be eligible for provisional registration.
+Graduates of our Primary Teacher Education programmes will be eligible to apply for provisional registration.
 This enables you to apply for teaching positions in New Zealand.
 Please contact the relevant authorities for international requirements.

 Our graduates have gained positions in primary, intermediate, middle and area schools in New Zealand and overseas.
 Some have also gained positions in secondary schools, government departments, recruitment and human resource management, universities, as well as in private academies and agencies.